Promact/md2/src/components/multiselect/README.md

 ### Events

   - `change` - it fires after a new option selected; returns object with `value` and `text` properties that describes a new option.

-### Referenced From
-ng2-select (see the repository [https://github.com/valor-software/ng2-select](https://github.com/valor-software/ng2-select) for the angular2 based select component)